dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

  high-level nullability tests](images/hl_model_results.svg){#fig:hl_scale}

 In [@Fig:hl_scale], we can see the number of passing tests for each model.
+We can see that generally models get better with scale.
+\todo{I don't think this footnote is clear enough to add anything}
+^[Pythia
-We can see that generally models get better at larger sizes^[Pythia 12b performs worse than its 6.9b variant, though this might be due to under-training at that size.
-Qwen 32B also performs about as well as Pythia 6.9b, it's not clear if this is due to model architecture or something else.].
-Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests
+12b performs worse than its 6.9b variant, though this might be due to under-training at that size.
+Qwen 32B also performs about as well as Pythia 6.9b, it's not clear if this is due to model architecture or something else.]
+Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests.
+\todo{interesting observation; seems to me that this is actually the case for all post-training evals. hmm, acutally it's also the case for pretraining loss --- see classic scaling laws papers: Kaplan et al, Chincilla, etc}

-Next, we want to know how the amount of training affects model performance on these tests.
-Luckily, Pythia also provides models at different training steps, all the way from step 2 to step 143000.
-Below we can see how Pythia 6.9b performs on the tests during
+Next, we want to understand the training dynamics at play here.
+143000.
+Below we can see how Pythia 6.9b performs on the tests during training from step 2 to 143000:\todo{let's use the same axes scaling at the tigges paper}
-training:

 ![A line graph showing how the performance of the Pythia 6.9 model changes during training](images/hl_revision_results.svg){#fig:hl_time}

-Again, we see that while the model generally gets better at passing these tests during training, the performance is not always increasing.
+Again, performance does not increase monotonically.
-Also note that this plot is quite noisy, so in the sequel, we will show smoothed charts^[In our case, "smoothed" means that we average each training step point with the two points before it and the two after].
+This plot is quite noisy, so in the sequel, we will show smoothed^[rolling average with a window size of 5] charts.

-## Local vs Non-Local Type Correctness
+## Local vs Non-Local Type Correctness {#sec:grok}

 For most of our tests, writing correct code simply requires following the rules of Python's mypy type system.
 This type system requires that